raulgbcr/lednetwf_ble/README.md

 Clone this repository into `config/` Home Assistant folder.

+### HACS

+- Navigate to HACS from the side bar in Home Assistant
+- Click "Integrations"
+- Click the three dots in the top right corner
+- Click Custom Repositories
+- Paste [Github URL](https://github.com/raulgbcr/lednetwf_ble) to this repo in to the Repository box
+- Choose Integration from the Category
+- Click Add
+- You may need to restart Home Assistant

 ### Config

 After setting up, you can config two parameters Settings -> Integrations -> LEDnetWF -> Config.